Railway accidents in Victoria: Wingeel, 2006

 drove into the path of south-east bound passenger train 4AM8, The Overland, at the BarpinbaPoorneet Road level crossing, near Wingeel in southern Victoria.
 As a consequence of the collision the driver of the truck was fatally injured.

 Trawalla, 2006

 On 28 April 2006 a V/Line VLocity train running an Ararat to Ballarat service, struck the trailer of a truck transporting a 14-tonne block of granite, at a passively-protected level crossing.
-The accident led to the death of two people (Train Driver & a passenger) and injuries to 28 passengers.
+The accident killed two people (train driver and one passenger) and injured twenty-eight passengers.

 Lismore, 2006

 The Australian Transport Safety Bureau found that heavy fog and the inappropriate speed of a truck in the conditions were the main contributors to a collision with a freight train at the Lismore Skipton Road level crossing at Lismore on 25 May 2006.
 The 34-year-old driver of the truck was fatally injured in the accident, which closed the main Adelaide to Melbourne rail line for six days.